leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

     cd ~
     # create key
     ssh-keygen -t ed25519 -C "your_email@example.com"
-    # save to the default location and file name: ~/.ssh/id_ed25519 , or put a specific address, relative to where you are :  ./Desktop/carpentry
+    # save to the default location and file name: ~/.ssh/id_ed25519 , or put a specific address,  using an absolute path: /home/linigodelacruz/.ssh/NAME-OF-THE-KEY
     ```
 * Check the keys have been created